sonar-example-repos/webgoat.netcore/readme.md

 ### Autofix in CI/CD Using Aider

 `DottestAutoFix` is a Python-based script that leverages AI-powered code analysis to automatically fix dotTEST violations in your .NET projects, based on a generated analysis report.
-Once a fix is applied, the plugin validates it using `dottestcli` and then creates a pull request in your project repository.
+Once a fix is applied, the plugin validates it using `dottestcli` and then adds a commit to the current branch in your project repository.
 The following example shows a simple Autofix execution:
 ```batch
 @REM Execute autofix with recommended settings